 - Complete case studies.

 - Complete three university papers:

 - Trainee selected (approved by College).

-- Fulfil ongoing CPD and supervision requirements.
+- Fulfil ongoing recertification and supervision requirements.

 - Gain Board of Censors approval to exit the training programme and be awarded Fellowship.